UCaNLabUMB/gr-owc/docs/GitHub_Documentation/Chapters/gr_owc_ChannelModel.md

-# gr-owc Background
+# gr-owc Channel Model

 ## Overview
-This chapter provides a brief introduction to Software Defined Radio (SDR) and Optical Wireless Communications (OWC) along with some motivation for applying SDR tools and techniques to the field of OWC.
+This chapter introduces the optical channel modeling concepts used in gr-owc, including propagation effects, noise, and the role of channel models in Optical Wireless Communications (OWC) system design.

 **Tutorial Video:** _Coming Soon_